 As with all sweeteners, honey is still a carb, still a sugar, and still adds calories to your diet.
 Reasons you might shy away from using honey include:

 - Nearly as high on the glycemic index as white sugar – important for anyone to note, but especially diabetics.
-A sweet is a sweet, although both honey and white sugar are termed medium-low in their impact on blood sugar.
-Some forms of honey actually have a much lower glycemic index (in the 30s compared to 55 for standard clover honey), so it’s worth looking into those if this area is important to you.
-(White sugar is about 68 on the glycemic index.)
+A sweet is a sweet, although both honey and white sugar are termed medium-low in their impact on blood sugar.13 Some forms of honey actually have a much lower glycemic index (in the 30s compared to 55 for standard clover honey),14 so it’s worth looking into those if this area is important to you.
+(White sugar is about 68 on the glycemic index.)15

-- Note: some advocate that honey is actually much higher on the glycemic index than sugar, and downright dangerous for diabetics. source And, lo and behold, you can find the opposite as well.
-Some cite raw honey as being much lower on the glycemic index than pasteurized honey. source
+- Note: some argue that honey is actually much higher on the glycemic index than sugar, and downright dangerous for diabetics.16 And, lo and behold, you can find the opposite as well.
+Some cite raw honey as being much lower on the glycemic index than pasteurized honey.

 - Expense – honey is certainly much more expensive than white sugar, but not terrible compared to other natural sweeteners since you need less honey to pack in the same sweetness.